AI Overviews: How to Appear in AI-Generated Search Results

 3. Structured data and schema markup

-Schema markup makes content machine-readable in the way that AI systems require.
-Where traditional SEO benefits from schema as an enhancement, AI Overview citation treats it as essential: Google's AI needs to understand with confidence what a page is about, what type of content it contains, who created it, and what specific questions it answers.
-FAQ schema, Article schema, Organisation schema, and Service schema each contribute to that machine readability in distinct ways.
+Where traditional SEO treats schema as a bonus, AI Overview citation treats it as essential: Google's AI needs to know with confidence what a page is about, who wrote it, and what questions it answers.
+FAQ, Article, Organisation and Service schema each contribute to that machine readability.

 4. E-E-A-T signals

-Experience, Expertise, Authoritativeness, and Trustworthiness — Google's E-E-A-T framework — is directly relevant to AI Overview citation selection.
-Content that is attributed to named, credentialled authors, supported by real case studies and outcomes, and backed by consistent publication history signals the kind of expertise that Google is willing to cite when generating an AI summary.
+Experience, Expertise, Authoritativeness and Trustworthiness are directly relevant to citation selection.
+Content attributed to named, credentialled authors, backed by real case studies and outcomes, signals the expertise Google is willing to cite.
+For ALF's own sector, that means client case studies, named authorship, and specific project outcomes.

 5. UX performance signals

-A topic cluster is a set of interlinked articles that collectively cover a subject from every angle — foundational definitions, how-to guides, comparisons, cost guides, case studies, and specialist sub-topics.
-The pillar article covers the topic broadly; the cluster articles cover each sub-topic in depth.
-Internal links between them signal to Google that your brand has comprehensive authority.
+A topic cluster is a set of interlinked articles covering a subject from every angle: definitions, how-to guides, comparisons, cost guides, specialist sub-topics.
+The pillar covers the topic broadly; the cluster articles cover each sub-topic in depth, all linking to each other.

-AEO (Answer Engine Optimisation) is the practice of structuring content to directly answer the specific questions users bring to a query — in a format that AI systems can extract and cite.
-Every article should open with a direct answer to its H1 (the exec summary block), include clear H2/H3 definitions that answer sub-questions, and close with an FAQ section that addresses the follow-up questions users most commonly ask.
+Structure content to directly answer the specific questions users bring to a query, in a format AI systems can extract and cite.
+Every article should open with a direct answer (the exec summary block), include H2/H3s that answer sub-questions, and close with an FAQ addressing common follow-ups.

 AI Overviews vs Traditional SEO